 The Almeda & Obenchain wildfires affected thousands of residents in Jackson County and presented many with challenges never faced before.
-Since mid-September our District has been working hard to identify immediate resource concerns, secure materials for rehabilitation, and communicate with partners and landowners to gets boots on the ground and help where it is needed most critically.
+Since mid-September 2020 our district has been working hard to identify immediate resource concerns, secure materials for rehabilitation, and communicate with partners and landowners to gets boots on the ground and help where it is needed most critically.

 We have developed this page as a repository of information and resources to help our residents and partners find up to date information easily and quickly.
 Check back regularly for updates .